pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 Superlative: Richest, smallest, ugliest, fastest, fewest, brightest, biggest, fastest, hottest, thinnest, saddest, wealthiest, luckiest, earliest

-## Degrees of Comparison (old exisiting passage)
+## Degrees of Comparison (old existing passage)

 We use this to compare something.

-Elephant is bigger than tiger.
+An elephant is bigger than a tiger.

-The above sentence has 'comparative' degree.
+The above sentence has a 'comparative' degree.
 We directly compare one thing with another.

 Note: Usually the 'comparative' adjective is followed by the word 'than'.